Three-body bound states of two bosons and one impurity in one dimension: The effects of three-body interaction

 The relation between the bare coupling constant $t_B$ and the renormalized coupling constant $t_R$ can be written as

 where $\mu^2$ is the emerged energy scale.
-Although the bare potential contains only one dimensionless parameter $t_B$, the renormalization procedure will introduce energy scale $\mu^2$ to break down the covariance of the Hamiltonian, which is known as dimensional transmutation \cite{Coleman1973,Faddeev2006}.
+The renormalized coupling constant $t_R$ is obtained by cutting off the logarithmically divergent part in $t_B$ with scaling $\mu$ \cite{Coleman1973,Faddeev2006}.

-Substituting equation (\ref{eqRG}) into (\ref{eqRG2}) and replacing $F_i(k)$ by $-\pi/\sqrt{k^2+\kappa^2}+h_i(k)$ into equations (\ref{eqRG2}), we arrive at the relation between the solution of equation and the renormalized coupling constant $t_R$ and energy scale $\mu^2$:
+Substituting equation (\ref{eqRG}) into (\ref{eqRG2}) and replacing $F_i(k)$ with $-\pi/\sqrt{k^2+\kappa^2}+h_i(k)$ in equations (\ref{eqRG2}), we arrive at the relation between the solution $h_i(k)$, the renormalized coupling constant $t_R$ and energy scale $\mu^2$:

 The equations (\ref{eqSTMthreebody2}) and (\ref{eqTR}) completely determine the relation between $g_i,\theta_i,\mu,t_R$ and $\kappa^2$.
 Begin with one parameter $t_B$, the renormalization scheme introduces two quantities $t_R$ and $\mu$ for the three-body interaction.
-However, because we can choose $t_R$ arbitrarily, the renormalized three-body interaction can be described by one scaled parameter only \cite{Camblong2001,Camblong2002}.
+The physical three-body coupling strength the particles feel is $t_R$.
+However, since we can choose $t_R$ arbitrarily, the renormalized three-body interaction can be described by one scaled parameter only \cite{Camblong2001,Camblong2002}.
 To this end we introduce the three-body scattering length $a_3$ which describes the asymptotic behaviour of the wave function $\Psi=\psi/c_3 \propto \ln\frac{\rho}{a_3}$ when $\rho=\sqrt{x^2+y^2} \to 0$ \cite{Guijarro2018}.
-To obtain $a_3$ it only needs to expand the wave function at $\rho \to 0$:
+To obtain $a_3$ we need to expand the wave function at $\rho \to 0$: